It’s that time of the year, when exams are front and centre—and many of you are feeling the stress.

 Social media can be overwhelming—it’s no wonder that smartphones are linked to increased stress.

-Take a moment to disconnect from technology.
+Take some time each day to disconnect from technology.
 Step away from your screen for a few minutes and focus on something in the distance, or turn your phone off for a period of undistracted studying or reading.

 Sometimes a cluttered room or study space can impact your productivity and headspace.
 A clean environment can help clear your mind.